As shown in the photos, I developed a new version of the board by reducing its size to about half of the original one

 client.loop_forever()

-Below Python script for send message-commands
+Below Python script for send message-commands with mqtt protocol from remote device.

 #install in your remote device the mqtt library: